About the Court of Appeals

 Court of Appeals portrait

-Front row left to right: Judge G. Joseph Pierron Jr., Chief Judge Karen Arnold-Burger, and Judge Henry W. Green Jr.
+Front row left to right: Judge G. Joseph Pierron Jr. (who retired April 3, 2020), Chief Judge Karen Arnold-Burger, and Judge Henry W. Green Jr.

 Middle row left to right: Judge Michael B. Buser, Judge Thomas E. Malone, Judge Stephen D. Hill, and Judge Steve Leben.